The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 Here's a look at how this stock has performed since this announcement:

-The stock was down for a number of years and has recently gotten back to break even level.
+The stock was down for a number of years and has recently gotten back to a breakeven level.

 So yeah..

-Any time you see James advertising a stock pick in one of these promos I would stay away from it.
+Any time you see James advertising a stock pick in one of these promotions, I would stay away from it.

-Better yet you might want to short it!
+Better yet, you might want to shorten it!

 Recommended: The Best Place To Get High Return Stock Ideas